radarlabs/radar-sdk-android/MIGRATION.md

 ## 2.1.x to 3.0.x

+- This update introduces new tracking options and presets.
+See the [announcement](https://radar.io/blog/open-source-radar-sdk-v3-custom-tracking-options-public-beta), the [background tracking documentation](https://radar.io/documentation/sdk-v3#android-background), and the [tracking options reference](https://radar.io/documentation/sdk/tracking#android).
+  - If you were using `Radar.startTracking()`, you must choose a preset. v2 default behavior was similar to `Radar.startTracking(RadarTrackingOptions.RESPONSIVE)`.
+  - If you were using `RadarTrackingOptions.Builder().priority(RadarTrackingPriority.EFFICIENCY)`, use the preset `RadarTrackingOptions.EFFICIENT` instead.
 - Support Library dependencies have been migrated to [AndroidX](https://developer.android.com/jetpack/androidx).
 The `WorkManager` dependency has been removed.
 - The `Radar.initialize(context, publishableKey)` method now requires `context` and `publishableKey`.
 - The `Radar.updateLocation(location, callback)` method has been renamed to `Radar.trackOnce(location, callback)`.
-- This update introduces new tracking options and presets.
-See https://radar.io/blog/open-source-radar-sdk-v3-custom-tracking-options-public-beta.
-If you were using `RadarTrackingOptions.Builder().priority(RadarTrackingPriority.EFFICIENCY)`, use the preset `RadarTrackingOptions.EFFICIENT` instead.
+- The `onClientLocationUpdated()` method is now required in `RadarReceiver`.
+It tells the receiver that the client's location was updated, but not necessarily synced to the server.
+To receive only server-synced location updates and user state, use `onLocationUpdated()` instead.
+- `adId` collection is now optional.
+To collect `adId`, call `Radar.setAdIdEnabled(true)`.
+- `Radar.setPlacesProvider(placesProvider)` has been removed.

 ```java
 // 3.0.x